F1Tenth-UCF/F1Tenth-Framework-Setup/README.md

 - Ubuntu 22.04 (Jammy Jellyfish) with ROS 2 Humble Hawksbill
 - Docker Container Installation which should work on any system that supports Docker Engine, including Ubuntu 24.04, Windows, and MacOS

+> [!TIP]
-***Note: We recommend using Ubuntu 20.04 with ROS 2 Foxy since this is the most stable installation.***
+> We recommend using Ubuntu 20.04 with ROS 2 Foxy since this is the most stable installation.